herobd/dessurt/README.md

 Task tokens are always at the begining of the query string and end with either "~" or ">".
 They are defined in `model/special_token_embedder.py`.
 If you need to add some of your own, just add them at the **end** of the "tokens" list, and that's all you need to do (I guess you can also replace a "not used" token as well).

+Most tasks have the model add '‡' to the end of what it's ready to make it obvious it has reached the end.

 If you are doing the same thing as a pre-training task, it would be helpful to reuse the same task token.

-Here's what the currect tokens that are used in pre-training are for ( "not used" tokens are defined as tasks in the code, but weren't used in final training):
+Here's what the current tokens that are used in pre-training are for ( "not used" tokens are defined as tasks in the code, but weren't used in final training):
-* 'kb~': Given a text snippet with a blanked word in it () return the correct word
+* 'kb~': Given a text snippet with a blanked word in it ('ø') return the correct word
 * 'k0~': Same as above but, also gets text highlighted
 * 'su~': Given a text snippet, but with a word randomly replaced, return the correct word
 * 's0~': Same as above, but also gets text highlighted